vishvAsa/notes/economics/tax/usa.md

 - Inherited retirement savings funds  are counted as income.
 See details in income tax section.

 ## Gift tax
+Usually (and de jure) paid by the donor.

+Residency test (different from general tax residency)

-Foreign nationals who are green card holders are generally considered domiciled in the United States for both U.S. estate and gift tax purposes.
+- Foreign nationals who are green card holders are generally considered domiciled in the United States for both U.S. estate and gift tax purposes.
+- A foreign citizen can be considered a U.S. resident for income tax purposes but not gift tax purposes.

 Exemptions:

 - Lifetime exemption of about 11.7M.
 Counting both spouses - you can double that.
-- No return needed for anything below $15,000 per recipient as of 2019.
-Above that, need to file Form 709.
+- No return needed for anything below annual exclusion ($15,000 per recipient as of 2019).
+Above that, need to file Form 709; but not pay taxes if it's below the lifetime exclusion.
 - gifts to charities
 - gifts to US citizen spouse
 - Transfers by gift of property not situated in the United States from foreign nationals not domiciled in the United States are also not subject to U.S. gift taxes.

+Exemptions for non-residents

+- annual gift tax exclusion same as other taxpayers
+- no lifetime exclusion
+- no gift tax if the property is not located in the U.S. There is no gift tax if it is intangible property, such as shares in U.S. corporations

+U.S. citizens and residents must report gifts from a non-resident alien that are more than $100,000 on Form 3520.

+## Exit / Expatriation tax
+- 23.8%
+- any individual (citizen or permanent resident for 8 years in 15 years) who had a net worth of $2 million or an average income tax liability of $124,000 for the five previous years (adjusted annually for inflation)
+- Items considered
+  - Assets that haven’t been taxed yet but would be in the future, such as capital gains on stocks or funds in retirement accounts

+State exit taxes

+- CA

+## Errors
+Don’t wait to come into compliance.
+The IRS typically only offers amnesty if you reach out to them first.
+If they discover that you’ve failed to file and contact you first, you will lose the privilege of amnesty and face heavy penalties.